What’s new in the Richmond Region?

 The Virginia War Memorial invites the public to join them for the annual Commonwealth’s Veterans Day Ceremony to honor those who have served and who are currently serving in the United States Armed Forces.
 The Ceremony will be held in-person in the Heilman Amphitheater, and there will be guest speakers, patriotic music, and recognition of the winners of the Virginia War Memorial’s Veterans Day Student Essay Contest.

-For all other new and exciting features of the Richmond Region, head to our events page and follow us on social media for more.
+For all other new and exciting updates around the Richmond Region, head to our events page and follow us on social media.